 Tap the GPS icon to find your location on the map.
 Your location is displayed as a blue dot.
-The blue transparent circle is an indication of the accuracy of the GPS fix.
+The blue transparent circle is an indication of the accuracy of the GPS fix (the smaller the circle, the more accurate of a fix).
 If you're not physically within the extents of the map, "Not on map" will be displayed where the map coordinates are.

 On devices with built-in GPS, your location will be triangulated within a few seconds.
 Depending on your device and available services, your location is determined using a combination of cellular, Wi-Fi, Bluetooth, and GPS.
 Learn more about location access in Android here.